muhammadkmal27/Project-XSS-Linux/README.md

 2- cd Project-XSS-Linux/

-Here is the method to install the tool c_breakers:
+Here is the method to install the required requirements:

 1- Download Chrome from the official website: